 What is Potential Energy?

-Potential Energy is the energy possessed by a body by virtue of its position with reference to a position zero.
-The two common types of Potential Energy are Gravitational Potential Energy and Elastic Potential Energy.
-This article exclusively deals with the concept of Elastic Potential Energy.
+Potential energy is the energy possessed by a body by virtue of its position with reference to a position zero.
+The two common types of potential energy are:

 Elastic Potential Energy